Delaware Court Records

 There is a possibility of juvenile records showing up on background checks since the records are accessible to several organizations and private persons who have proved responsible and act on behalf of an organization.
 More so, there is no automatic expungement of records in Delaware.
 As long as a person does not file a petition to expunge past juvenile records, it will always show up on background checks.

-The parent or guardian of a child who is younger than 18 can file a petition for the expungement of juvenile records on behalf of the child.
+The parent or guardian of a child who is younger than 18 may file a petition for the expungement of juvenile records on behalf of the child.
 Once a person is above the age of 18, personally filing a petition for juvenile records, expungement is possible.
-Expungement in Delaware is categorized as;
+Expungement in Delaware is generally categorized as;

 1. Mandatory Expungement